Hidden Battles

 In April of this year, the U.S. Army (the largest U.S. military branch), announced that it will no longer allow military commanders to decide on their own whether soldiers accused of certain serious crimes can leave the service rather than go on trial.

-This policy implementation came a year after ProPublica, The Texas Tribune, and Military Times published an investigation exposing Army commanders with discharging hundreds of soldiers with violent crime histories, verses facing a court martial.
+This policy implementation came a year after ProPublica, The Texas Tribune, and Military Times published an investigation exposing Army commanders with discharging hundreds of soldiers with violent crime histories, verses having them face a court martial.

 If these policies aim to mitigate domestic abuse amongst military families, why aren’t rates of abuse decreasing?

-At KCWS, we recognize that the role of an advocate is to listen to and understand the range of concerns and needs our clients are facing and offer the best resources and information to help them.
-To do this, we must also critically evaluate ways in which we can improve existing systems to better serve survivors in the future.
+At KCWS, we recognize that the role of an advocate is to listen to and understand the range of concerns and needs our clients are facing and offer them the best resources or information to meet their needs or goals.
+To do this, we should also critically evaluate ways we can improve existing systems to better serve survivors.

 Another important barrier that survivors in military relationships often face is that while civilian protective orders apply both on- and off-military bases, protective orders offered by military police agencies are only enforceable on base.
 This can create a daunting situation for protecting survivors and holding abusers accountable.